Flooristics, LLC

 Plasticizer Migration Causes What Problems in Sheet Vinyl?

-February 7, 2017 by Flooristics staff Leave a Comment
+February 7, 2017 by Flooristics staff 1 Comment

 Share Button

 Plasticizer migration out of sheet vinyl is something that is all too common in the flooring industry.
-The consequence of plasticizer migration is a range of floor compatibility issues and that can lead to both short-term and long-term problems.
-Flooring installers need to know about the causes and solutions for this probem so they can make sure the risk of problems are minimized.
+The consequence of this is a range of floor compatibility issues that can lead to both short-term and long-term problems.
+Flooring installers need to know about the causes and solutions for this problem so they can make sure the risk of problems is minimized.

 Filed Under: Floor Safety, Flooring Help, Hardwood and Laminate Tagged With: discoloration in sheet vinyl, plasticizer migration, plasticizer problems, sheet vinyl flooring, sheet vinyl problems, vinyl flooring